Permittee Collections

 Individuals seeking a state permit that allows for collection must enter into at least one curation agreement with the geographically closest active State-Approved repository capable and willing to take collections from their anticipated excavation or collection sites.

-The map above is updated periodically to aid those seeking curation agreements with State-Approved Repositories.
-A full-text list containing contact information, and restrictions on material accepted may be found below.
+The map below is updated periodically to aid those seeking curation agreements with active State-Approved Repositories.
+A full-text list containing contact information, and restrictions on material accepted may also be found below.

 How to Select a Repository